Home > Good Food > Bread > Bread Machine Sourdough

 NOTE 1: If your sourdough discard is quite thick and paste-y, add an extra 2 tablespoons of water.
 Then keep an eye on the bread dough as it kneads through the first kneading cycle.
 You may need to add more.

 NOTE 2: Flour must be measured using the scoop and level method.
-This involves vigorously stirring the flour in your container or bag, then spooning it into your measuring cup before leveling it off using the back of a knife or spoon handle.
+This involves vigorously stirring the flour in your container or bag, then spooning it into your measuring cup before levelling it off using the back of a knife or spoon handle.
 This ensures a more consistent result from batch to batch.

 Batch: